Recognition of same-sex unions in China: Guardianship system

 In March 2017, the National People's Congress amended Chinese law so that "all adults of full capacity are given the liberty of appointing their own guardians by mutual agreement."
 Previously, only those over the age of 60 or with reduced mental capacity could nominate a legal guardian.
 Specifically, article 33 of the amended law, which went into effect on 1 October 2017, states:

 An adult with full capacity for civil conduct may, in prior consultation with his/her close relatives, or other individuals or organisations who are willing to act as his/her guardian, determine his/her guardian in writing.
 The agreed guardian shall perform the guardianship duties when such adult loses or partially loses his/her capacity for civil conduct.

 The system, called "legal guardianship" or "guardianship agreement" (意定监护, pinyin: yìdìng jiānhù, /cmn/), allows any adult with full capacity for civil conduct to designate a guardian.
 It permits the designated guardian to make important decisions about medical and personal care, death and funeral, property management, and maintenance of rights and interests when the adult becomes incapacitated.
 Same-sex couples have utilized this system to obtain limited legal protections.
 The first couple was registered in Nanjing in late 2017.
 However, many face obstacles, including outright refusal or the imposition of discriminatory requirements by local notary offices.
-Some notary offices impose requirements like both partners being out to their families.
+Some notary offices impose requirements such as both partners being out to their families.
 A 2021 report by the China Notary Association stated that employees of some notary offices "ha[d] been disciplined by authorities for providing voluntary guardianship services to same-sex couples".
 Some notary offices, when faced with their first same-sex applications, often exhibited extreme caution and uncertainty.
 In one case in Changsha, the local notary office held a six-hour meeting to decide whether to accept the application, with the discussion focusing on whether approval would "disrupt public disorder or morality".
 In another case in Guangzhou, an office allegedly demanded that the same-sex couple submit a ¥100,000 deposit, a requirement not imposed on heterosexual applicants, leading the couple to abandon their application.
 Some notary offices only grant guardianship for property matters but not healthcare, while some offices refuse applications from same-sex couples altogether.

 Chinese LGBT activists welcomed the move, calling it an "important, positive first step".
 Peng Yazi, the director of LGBT Rights Advocacy China, said after having signed guardianship papers with his partner that "if anything happens to one of us, we know our basic rights are protected".
 As of August 2019, guardianship agreements have been signed in Jiangsu, Hunan, Sichuan, Guangdong, Shanghai, Hubei and Beijing, among others.
 The practice is more common among older same-sex couples or couples who have been in a relationship for several years.
 According to a 2019 online opinion poll on Sina Weibo, which garnered over 5 million responses, 85% of respondents were in favour of the guardianship system, while 5% were opposed; the rest being undecided.